aeschi/ignite/tasks/anna.md

 ## INSTALLATION
 - We all added moods for the installation setup
 - Rita and I brainstormed a lot about setup, projection, user experience
-- Rita and I did some projection tests on a white sheet
+- Rita and I did some projection tests on a white sheet.
+I took photos and videos of it and edited them.
-- I looked up the studio layout and size
+- I looked up the studio layout and size + communication with Sehsüchte (GeKo)
+- I built a miniature installation with Rita and Denise.
+I took photos and videos of it and edited them.

 ## VISUALISATION
 - We all added moods for the visualisation to the miro board